frankelavsky/academic_homepage/_posts/2025-03-14-making-places.md

 11. [Niklas Elmqvist](https://cs.au.dk/~elm/)
 12. (Keynote speaker) [Chancey Fleet](https://www.linkedin.com/in/chancey-fleet-35063317/)

+I gave the second "keynote" which was a short [state-of-the-art talk](https://www.youtube.com/live/GFjcYdUIC7k?si=vxhabZ9TbD0gpbpB&t=6660).
+It was a blast.
+You can check out our whole workshop on youtube, too.

 ### (2024) ASSETS Lunch, St. John's, Newfoundland
 I threw together an impromptu lunch at ASSETS in 2024, which was also the subject of my [blog post on belonging in academia](https://www.frank.computer/blog/2024/11/belonging.html).